commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 -sr -sv -szl -ta -te -th -tl -tr -trs -uk -ur -uz -vi -xh -zh-CN -zh-TW" 0 KiB
 ```
 Ah what about disabling `system-libevnet`?
 It works like a charm.
 And librewolf started working again.
 [After reporting the partial solution](https://matrix.to/#/!aZUzMIEZvEwnDquxLf:neko.dev/$3YpZvoYEhRGomVDbOOy0p31orX_eMyBAu_agKiSVOpo?via=matrix.org&via=tchncs.de&via=envs.net), someone told me that using a `-9999` live package is something that I should be aware of.
-And switching back to the normal unstable package and re-enabling `system-libevent` finally fixes all browser crashing on my system.
+And switching back to the unstable package(which is a bit more stable than the live version) and re-enabling `system-libevent` finally fixes all browser crashing on my system.

 ## Further